 update (May 14, 2019): Yesterday evening, May 13, 2019, the Schenectady City Council voted 6-1, with only Vince Riggi (Ind.) in opposition, to accept the Memorandum of Understanding with CDTA discussed below, to enter into a three-year contract with the CYCLE!
 Bike Share system, with a yearly payment of $25,000.
 City Engineer Chris Wallin was not in attendance and had not provided them with any of the information he had promised about Schenectady’s CYCLE! data, and none of the questions posed below were answered.
+[Did Mr. Wallin receive no additional information from CDTA, or did he get figures too embarrassing to give the Council and the public?]
 Nonetheless, Council member John Polimeni asserted that “the benefits far exceed the costs” of this MOU.
 Other members admitted ridership needs to increase and hoped it would.
 Marion Porterfield said that some people in her neighborhood cannot afford to have bikes, so they need the program.
 (She did not suggest how they could instead afford $5 per hour or a season pass to CYCLE!)
 Riggi pointed out that there simply was not enough information for him to agree to the MOU.

 update (May 16, 2019): See Dave Lucas’ piece on WAMC’s Midday Magazine, “Schenectady Bike Share Use Lags Behind Other Capital Region Arms” (May 16, 2019).